What Is a Guideline? Definition, Examples, and How It Differs From a Policy

 Guideline Examples for the Workplace

-Below are guideline examples HR teams commonly publish.
+Below are examples HR teams commonly publish.
 Each one encourages consistency without requiring strict enforcement.
+The first two are expanded into mini-templates you can adapt for your own organization.

 Purpose: Improve clarity and reduce miscommunication across teams.

-- Use clear subject lines and include the ask in the first two lines.
+• Use clear subject lines and include the ask in the first two lines of any message.

-- Avoid sending non-urgent messages after local working hours.
+• Avoid sending non-urgent messages after local working hours.
+If you draft something after hours, schedule the send for the next business day.

-- If a topic is sensitive, use a live conversation instead of chat.
+• If a topic is sensitive or likely to be misread, use a live conversation instead of chat.

-Purpose: Increase fairness and consistency without adding heavy process.
+Purpose: Increase fairness and consistency in the hiring process without adding heavy process.

-- Take notes during interviews using the approved template.
+• Take notes during interviews using the approved scorecard or template.
+Capture specific examples from the candidate's answers, not general impressions.

 Purpose: Provide guardrails for flexibility.